marthinwurer/war_with_gods/docs/GAME.md

 #### System

-Each system runs continuously and preforms global actions on every entity that possesses a Component of the same type.
+Each system runs continuously and performs global actions on every entity that possesses a Component of the same type.

 Note: Possibility of implementing multi-threading here.